 "Wieland tells the intricately woven story of three women whose lives intersect over time in ways only gradually revealed. . . .
 Wieland engages the reader in the emotional lives of each of these unique women, weaving their stories together during and after 9/11 to create a compelling story of the undeniable power of the muse."—Booklist

 "Wieland is a vital voice in contemporary American fiction.
 Her prose is crisp, her voices are true, and her acuity is remarkable."—Colum McCann, author of the National Book Award-winning Let the Great World Spin

 "Land of Enchantment is a beautifully written, dizzyingly knowledgeable examination of the intersection between art and life.
-It is the best novel I’ve read in the p"—Charles Frazier, winner of the National Book Award for Cold Mountain, Charles Frazier
+It is the best novel I’ve read in the past year.”"—Charles Frazier, winner of the National Book Award for Cold Mountain

 sculpture garden at the World Trade Center.